shijistar/enum-plus/README.md

 ## Introduction

 `enum-plus` is an enhanced enumeration library that is fully compatible with the native `enum` and serves as a drop-in replacement library.
 It supports adding display text to enum items and extending more custom metadata fields.
-Enums can be generated into various UI components such as dropdowns, menus, which simplifies front-end developers a lot.
+Enums can be generated into various UI components such as dropdowns and menus, which greatly simplifies front-end development.

 It also provides many extension methods for iterating over enum items and data transformations.
 You can convert values directly into names in the current language, since it supports internationalization.
-It's very useful for displaying business data on the UI.
+It's very useful for displaying business data in the UI.

-It is a lightweight, zero-dependency library that implemented in TypeScript, and it works with any front-end framework, including vanilla projects.
+It is a lightweight, zero-dependency library, and it works with any front-end framework, including vanilla projects.

 What other exciting features are there?
 Please continue to explore!
 Or you can check out this video first.